Hand-Washing [en Español]

 - Handling or preparing foods, especially after touching raw meat, poultry, fish, shellfish, or eggs.

-- Changing diapers, handling garbage, using the phone, shaking hands, or playing with pets.
+- Changing diapers, handling garbage, using the phone, or shaking hands.

 The U.S. Centers for Disease Control and Prevention recommend the following steps for hand-washing: